cemoses/cognitive-toolkit-docs/articles/Setup-Windows-Binary-Script.md

 Download the appropriate binary package from [CNTK Releases page](https://github.com/Microsoft/CNTK/releases).
 The installation described on this page only works with the binary package.
 The source code package, which is also available from the CNTK Release page, is NOT required.

 Unpack the zip file into an empty local folder of your choice.
 We recommend you name the folder according to the CNTK version, so you don't mix files of a previously downloaded CNTK version with the newly downloaded files.
-In the following we will assume you unzipped the files into the directory `c:\local\CNTK-2-4`.
+In the following, we will assume you unzipped the files into the directory `c:\local\CNTK-2-4`.
 If you used another directory, adjust the following instructions accordingly.

 **Step 2 Run the installation script**